 Paulsen also voted in favor of the Disaster Relief Appropriations Act of 2012.
 That bill made appropriations for disaster relief to the Department of Defense and offered supplemental appropriations for FEMA’s Disaster Relief Fund.

 And a few months prior to this year’s recent spate of hurricanes, Paulsen voted in favor of the FEMA Accountability, Modernization and Transparency Act of 2017.
 The bill was designed to make it easier for FEMA to award grants and provide greater access to grant applicants, and passed with unanimous support.

-Paulsen, it seems, can be generous with disaster relief legislation－unless he knows the money is necessary.
+So Paulsen, it seems, can be generous with disaster relief legislation, at least in the abstract.
+But when it came to actually funding disaster relief efforts during the Obama era, he was an absolute miser.
 In the aftermath of Hurricane Sandy, for instance, he voted against supplemental appropriations that would have improved and streamlined disaster assistance for its victims.
 Paulsen also opposed an amendment to the bill that increased relief funding to Sandy victims by over $33 billion.